 8) Read interviewer body language.
 As you’re communicating the steps taken, it can be easy to focus solely on your notepad and calculations.
 Periodically look-up to see how the interviewer is responding.
 If they have a quizzical look, it’s ok to continue, but again, make a note that this may be a problem area.
 If they’re nodding consistently, you’re in good shape.

 10) Don’t over-complicate the solution.
-In an attempt to impress the interviewer, applicants will often add unnecessary steps that lead to mistakes.
+To try to impress the interviewer, applicants will often add unnecessary steps that lead to mistakes.
 Only complicate your solution when it leads to a qualitatively better response.
 Here’s an example:

-Check out The Consulting Bible for more expert advice on mastering your consulting interview.
-It’s the top global resource on fit/experiential interview questions, sizing questions, and case studies – it’s like a 10-hour phone call where we tell you every secret we know about getting jobs at the world’s best consulting firms.
+Check out the Case Interview Bootcamp for more expert advice on mastering your consulting interview.
+It’s the top global resource on sizing questions and case studies – it’s like a 12-hour phone call where we tell you every secret we know about getting jobs at the world’s best consulting firms.

 - Market sizing case interview questions and answers